eightbitraptor/eightbitraptor.github.io/src/_weeknotes/weeknote-2025-44a.md

   consider YouTube a full-time job).

-  But I don't like that you're only allowed access to good offers if you can afford to tie up £100 for at least a few weeks.
+  But I don't like that you're only allowed access to good offers if you can afford to tie up basically £100 for at least a few weeks.

 - This whole phone shopping thing has made me realise just how much I actively hate the current place we're in with technology life cycles.